 As Julia used to say, "Bon appetit my friends!"

 Vegan Potato Leek Soup

 - 3 Large Leeks, Cleaned And Sliced Thinly

 - 3 Russet Potatoes, Peeled And Diced ½"

 - Salt And Pepper To Taste

-- Add potatoes, water and bay leaf and simmer, stirring occasionally, approximately 30-40 minutes or until potatoes are soft enough to mash easily. *If you choose to simmer this longer, you may need to add a bit of water to desired consistency.*Do not mash potatoes until they are all cooked as the soup will burn easily once it is creamy.
+- Add potatoes, water and bay leaf and simmer, stirring occasionally, approximately 30-40 minutes or until potatoes are soft enough to mash easily.

 - With potato masher, ricer or the back of your large spoon, mash the soup until it is creamy and fairly smooth.
 This should be fast and easy once the potatoes are cooked properly.
-Season to taste with salt and pepper. ( I used 2 tsp salt) Serve in bowls and garnish as desired with chopped chives, parsley or other fine herbs from the garden or a swirl of cream.
+Season to taste with salt and pepper. ( I used 2 teaspoon salt) Serve in bowls and garnish as desired with chopped chives, parsley or other fine herbs from the garden or a swirl of cream.